 - Foreign Corrupt Practices Act (FCPA) violations

 If you hope to avoid incarceration, heavy fines, and a lasting stain on your permanent record, you will need an aggressive, intelligent, and innovative defense.
 The right attorney can be the difference between suffering a lengthy period of incarceration or avoiding criminal charges altogether.
-Get help from our team today to start planning your defense.
+Get help from me today to start planning your defense.